wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-account-executive-ontario-juni-cap6m6.md

 position: Junior Account Executive
 description: >-
-  Join our dynamic team as a Junior Account Executive in Ontario, CA, where you will be immersed in the fast-paced world of SaaS, working with enterprise software companies on cloud platforms and engaging with B2B tech companies.
+  Join our dynamic team as a Junior Account Executive in Ontario, CA, where you will be immersed in the fastpaced world of SaaS, working with enterprise software companies on cloud platforms and engaging with B2B tech companies.
   This role ...
 location: 'Ontario, CA'